takezoe/solr-scala-client/README.md

 The simple [Apache Solr](http://lucene.apache.org/solr/) client for Scala.
 This is based on the SolrJ and provides optimal interface for Scala.

+This project has been built continuously by [BuildHive](https://buildhive.cloudbees.com/view/My%20Repositories/job/takezoe/job/solr-scala-client/).

 Add the following dependency into your build.sbt to use solr-scala-client.

 ```scala